mikemai2awesome/mui-icon-wc/README.md

 ## How It Works

-The component dynamically fetches icon SVG paths from the MUI icons package through unpkg.com CDN.
+The component dynamically fetches icon SVG paths from the MUI Icons package through unpkg.com CDN.
 It converts the icon name from kebab-case to PascalCase and adds the "Icon" suffix to match MUI's naming convention.

 For example: